ankitpokhrel/wp-dev/README.md

 These values are configurable in `app_env`.
 So with default configuration, you can access the client by visiting http://localhost:8080.
 You can use the values `DB_USER` and `DB_PASSWORD` from `app_env` to login.

-By default, mysql runs on ip `192.168.10.25` as listed in `app_env`.
-So if you are using adminer as a client you should use that ip as a host.
-To connect database using third party client like sequel pro, use `0.0.0.0` as a host.
+> To connect database using third party clients like sequel pro, use `0.0.0.0` as a host.
+> `DB_HOST` is the ip of your mysql container which is `wpdev-mysql` by default.

 ### Running WP CodeSniffer
 You can enter into container and run: